Guinness Brownies anyone?

-It's also wonderful with chocolate, which is why I've been making these Guinness brownies for weeks.
+It's wonderful with chocolate, which is why I've been making these Guinness brownies for weeks.
 The rich flavor of the stout just enhances chocolate in baked goods.
-(If you're looking for evidence, check out our Chocolate Guinness Cake, it’s awesome!)
+(If you're looking for more evidence, check out our Chocolate Guinness Cake.
+It's awesome!)

 The result?
 A dense, moist, chewy chocolate brownie with the malty notes of Guinness.
 Great with a dollop of vanilla ice cream or a glass of milk.

 (BTW, if you've given up alcohol and/or sugar for Lent, I think they make an exception for St. Patrick's Day.
 At least that's my story, and I'm sticking with it.)

 What Is Guinness?

 Guinness is a dark, stout beer originally from Ireland.
 It all started with Arthur Guinness's brewery in 1759.
 It's so popular that it's currently brewed in nearly 50 countries!

 It has a certain sweetness and bitterness akin to a dark roasted coffee and chocolate.
 So it works great in certain recipes, like this one.